 - Participate in advanced educational opportunities during board meetings.

 - Promote participation in the fashion/sewing/needlework/body image projects among other youth within his/her county.

 - Continue to work on a personal fashion-related project.

 - Plan the State Fashion Revue and fulfill a significant role during the Fashion Revue.
 Exhibiting in the Fashion Revue is encouraged but not required. (attendance at Teen Conference is required)

 - Participate in Family & Consumer Sciences (FCS) Day at the Kentucky State Fair (second Saturday of the fair in August)

-- do a demo or show project work from a table on FCS Day
+- Do a demo or show project work from a table in cloverville

 - Optional: Participate in a fashion field trip during the summer